h1v3r/Athena/README.md

 This will delete all data related to the project except the git repo and date in relation with docker.

 ### Portainer
-The "docker-compose" includes a Portainer container witch can be accessed at:
+The "docker-compose" includes a Portainer container which can be accessed at:

 `localhost:9000`